Chris Liazos

 Chris is currently pursuing an MS in Conservation Biology at Antioch University New England and aims to obtain his Forester’s License to work with family forests in the Northeast.
 In his free time, he is an avid birder and has driven cross-country twice.

 During his spring internship with the Harris Center, Chris assisted with a variety of bird conservation initiatives, including the installation and monitoring of Wood Duck and American Kestrel nest boxes, monitoring Northern Goshawk breeding territories, and developing a program to pair landowners with Harris Center volunteers to learn which species of birds inhabit their woodlands and properties, and to better understand the value of those birds.
-Chris will return for a second internship focused on forest inventory and management in the summer of 2024.
+Chris returned as the Erik Buxton Land Intern — focused on forest inventory and management — in the summer of 2024.